Pierre Mendès France

 Pierre Isaac Isidore Mendès France ([pjɛʁ mɑ̃dɛs fʁɑ̃s]; 11 January 1907 – 18 October 1982) was a French politician who served as prime minister of France for eight months from 1954 to 1955.
 As a member of the Radical Party, he headed a government supported by a coalition of Gaullists (RPF), moderate socialists (UDSR), Christian democrats (MRP) and liberal-conservatives (CNIP).
-His main priority was ending the Indochina War, which had already cost 92,000 lives, with 114,000 wounded and 28,000 captured on the French side.
-Public opinion polls showed that, in February 1954, only 7% of the French people wanted to continue the fight to regain Indochina out of the hands of the Communists, led by Ho Chi Minh and his Viet Minh movement.
-At the 1954 Geneva Conference, Mendès France negotiated a deal that gave the Viet Minh control of Vietnam north of the seventeenth parallel, and allowed him to pull out all French forces.
-He is considered one of the most prominent statesmen of the French Fourth Republic.
+Pierre-Mendès France is primarily remembered as the French Prime Minister who was in office at the outbreak of the Algerian independence war in 1954.
+During his tenure, France initiated close military cooperation with Israel, selling arms and aircraft to the young state.
+Mendès-France laid the groundwork for France’s military nuclear program and the early transfer of nuclear technology to Israel.

 Early life

 Mendès France was born on 11 January 1907 in Paris, the son of a textile merchant from Limoges.
 He was descended from Portuguese Jews who settled in France in the 16th century.
 He studied at the École des sciences politiques and the Faculty of Law of Paris, graduating with a doctorate in law and becoming the youngest member of the Paris bar association in 1926, at age 19.
 In 1924, Mendès France joined the Radical Party, the traditional party of the French middle-class centre-left (not to be confused with the mainstream SFIO, often called the Socialist Party).
 He married Lili Cicurel, the niece of Salvator Cicurel.